Location: Nelson and Abel Tasman

 There’s something to be said about not being able to use your phone for 3 days and just spending time with other people without any distractions.
 I think I forgot what it was like to just be ‘in the moment’.
 And I know we all say that but being on the other side of the world, not knowing anyone and just having to trust the group of people you’re with who you’ve just met makes things a lot more interesting.

-Falling asleep a few metres away from the sea and being woken up at 4am by the extremely loud sound of the birds also makes you wonder what have we been doing with our lives and question why don’t we all live a bit more simply.
+Falling asleep a few metres away from the sea and being woken up at 4am by the extremely loud sound of the birds also makes you wonder what the hell have we been doing with our lives and question why don’t we all live a bit more simply.

 I couldn’t really sleep that morning.
 I was too happy, too relaxed, too excited.
-All at the same time. so I got out of my tent and watched the sunrise.
+All at the same time.
+So I got out of my tent and watched the sunrise.
 And what a sunrise that was.

 Torrent Bay camp (Anchorage) was a lot busier than the first one (there was only 3 tents in Onetahuti but there was hundreds in Torrent Bay) but the beach was just as beautiful.
 I did get to see an incredible glow worm that night and the most beautiful night sky ever.
 I also went on a cheeky night walk to the Cleopatra pools (an hour walk away from the campsite).
 Seeing this rock pool completely empty in the middle of the night reflecting a star filled sky is something I will never ever forget.
 (I got eaten alive by mosquitos during my walk back to the camp, so if you go on a night adventure just make sure you cover up… especially if you’re using your torch).